Using personal experience fixing plumbing issues, Mrs. Menagerie aims to help you do the same without spending a lot of

 Of course, preventing problems in the first place is just as important as knowing what to do when one arises.
 One of the biggest factors leading to a burst line is a pipe or pipes that have frozen.
 To avoid frozen pipes, the first step is to ensure that your pipes, especially the pipes along the outer wall of your home, are properly insulated.

 Self-stick pipe insulating tape can be purchased at any hardware store.
 Simply spiral the tape around your pipes to cover them adequately.
 Trim with scissors and voila—your pipes are insulated.

 Tube foam sleeves can also be purchased at any hardware store.
 Choose from fiberglass, wool-felt, or plastic foam sleeves.
 Cut and customize them to fit longer pipes, then seal the gaps with insulating tape or duct tape.

 The third choice, heat tape, is a bit more involved because it must be plugged into an electric outlet.
-Heat tape is good for pipes which are exposed to extremely cold conditions, such as external pipes or those in uninsulated outer walls.
+Heat tape is good for pipes that are exposed to extremely cold conditions, such as external pipes or those in uninsulated outer walls.
 Wrap the tape in a spiral around the pipe and then plug it into an outlet.
 Many heat tapes can be pre-programmed to turn on automatically at a certain temperature.

 Winterize Your Pipes

 Late in the autumn, it is important to disconnect your garden hoses to prevent pipes from freezing just inside the hose spigot.
-Before the ground freezes in winter, drain water out of lawn sprinkler systems and turn off water to outside faucets by using the water shutoff valve that leads to them.
+Before the ground freezes in winter, drain water out of lawn sprinkler systems and turn off the water to outside faucets by using the water shutoff valve that leads to them.

 Seal air leaks that lead into crawlspaces or external walls that may allow freezing air around pipes.
 Use caulking or store-bought insulation to block leaks.